ProvableHQ/leo/documentation/cli/build.md

     Don't use the dependency cache.
 --no-local
     Don't use the local source code.
---private-key <PRIVATE_KEY>
-    The private key to use for the deployment.
-Overrides the `PRIVATE_KEY` environment variable.
 --network <NETWORK>
-    The network to deploy to.
+    The network to build for.
 Overrides the `NETWORK` environment variable.
 --endpoint <ENDPOINT>
-    The endpoint to deploy to.
+    The endpoint to resolve network dependencies from.
 Overrides the `ENDPOINT` environment variable.
 --network-retries <N>
     Number of times to retry a network request on transient transport failure, with exponential backoff (1 s, 2 s, 4 s, … capped at 64 s).
 Overrides the NETWORK_RETRIES environment variable.
 Defaults to 2.
 HTTP errors and broadcast calls are not retried.
---devnet
-    Whether the network is a devnet.
-If not set, defaults to the `DEVNET` environment variable.
---consensus-heights <CONSENSUS_HEIGHTS>
-    Optional consensus heights to use.
-This should only be set if you are using a custom devnet.
 ```

 ## Workspace Behavior